NYPL/metadata-documentation/metadata/element/note.md

 - Use [inclusive descriptive practices](/metadata-documentation/metadata/inclusive-reparative/)

 {: .note }
-> See [Reparative Description › Workflows (For MSU Staff)](/metadata-documentation/metadata/inclusive-reparative/#addressing-transcribed-title-elements) for workflows to follow in the event you wish to use the **Note** element to indicate description or content found to be harmful, biased, offensive, outdated, or inaccurate.
+> See [Reparative Description › Workflows](/metadata-documentation/metadata/inclusive-reparative/#addressing-transcribed-title-elements) for workflows to follow in the event you wish to use the **Note** element to indicate description or content found to be harmful, biased, offensive, outdated, or inaccurate.

 ---